Remi05/6502Assembler/SYNTAXGUIDE.md

 ## Addressing modes

 - Each instruction must be on a new line.
-- The instruction must be the first element on the line (can be preceded by white-space characters).
+- The instruction must be the first element on the line (though it can be preceded by white-space characters).
 - The instruction should be followed by at least one white-space character.
 - Numerical arguments must be given in hexadecimal (without the "0x" prefix).
 - Numerical arguments must be preceded by the character '$'.